apache/flink/docs/dev/table/connect.zh.md

   field-delimiter: ";"         # optional: field delimiter character (',' by default)
   line-delimiter: "\r\n"       # optional: line delimiter ("\n" by default;
                                #   otherwise "\r", "\r\n", or "" are allowed)
+  disable-quote-character = true # optional: disabled quote character for enclosing field values (false by default)
+                               # if true, quote-character can not be set
   quote-character: "'"         # optional: quote character for enclosing field values ('"' by default)
   allow-comments: true         # optional: ignores comment lines that start with "#" (disabled by default);
                                #   if enabled, make sure to also ignore parse errors to allow empty rows